LiGNUxMan/SysStatCLI/README.md

 ```

 - `time`: Interval in seconds to repeat the script in a loop.
 If omitted or `0`, it is executed **only once**.

+  During execution, you can press Q, X or ESC to exit.

 - `options`: Arguments to skip certain sections of the monitoring.

 #### 🔧 Available Options